chrisrhayden/type_fight/README.md

-the basic architecture more or less follows this [roguelike tutorial](http://rogueliketutorials.com/), the game systems and component system are adapted to my tastes but should be similar in principal. the rendering and input handling is very different as we need to adapt to [pixi.js](https://www.pixijs.com/) and web technology in general.
+the basic architecture more or less follows this [roguelike tutorial](http://rogueliketutorials.com/), the game systems and component system are adapted to my tastes but should be similar in principal. the rendering and input handling is a bit different as we need to adapt to [pixi.js](https://www.pixijs.com/) and web technology in general.